jonnonz1/nz-statute-book/acts/public/2005/prisoners-and-victims-claims-act-2005.md

   (a) to give the Tribunal any information or class of information, or to answer any questions, specified in the notice; or (b) to produce to the Tribunal, or to a person specified in the notice acting on the Tribunal’s behalf in accordance with the notice, any document or class of documents specified in the notice; or
   (c) to appear before the Tribunal, or before a person specified in the notice acting on the Tribunal’s behalf in accordance with the notice, at a time and place specified in the notice, and answer questions related to matters specified in the notice.
-(2) Information required by a notice under subsection (1)(a) must be given in writing and,— (a) if given by a natural person, must be signed by the person; and (b) if given by a body corporate, must be signed by an officer authorised to sign on behalf of the body corporate.
+(2) Information required by a notice under subsection (1)﻿(a) must be given in writing and,— (a) if given by a natural person, must be signed by the person; and (b) if given by a body corporate, must be signed by an officer authorised to sign on behalf of the body corporate.
 (3) A person on whom a written notice under subsection (1) is served, or who, in accordance with a notice of that kind, appears before the Tribunal or a person acting on its behalf to answer questions, has the same privileges and immunities as witnesses and counsel in courts of law.
 (4) This section does not limit or affect an enactment, rule of law, or order or direction of a court or tribunal that prohibits or restricts—
   (a) the making available of information or documents sought by, or sought by questions asked under, a notice under subsection (1); or
   (b) the manner in which information or documents of that kind may be made available.
-(5) Every person commits an offence against this section, and is liable on summary conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under subsection (1), or fails to answer a question asked under the notice.
+(5) Every person commits an offence against this section, and is liable on conviction to a fine not exceeding $1,000, who, without reasonable excuse, fails to comply with a notice under subsection (1), or fails to answer a question asked under the notice.

 ### 40 Power to maintain order at hearings, etc
 For the purposes of dealing with the matters before it, a Tribunal has the powers of a District Court, in the exercise of its civil jurisdiction, in respect of citing parties and conducting and maintaining order at the hearings of the Tribunal.